IBM/ibm-block-csi-driver/USAGE-DETAILS.md

 ## Driver Usage details
 This section shows how to:
 - Create k8s secret `a9000-array1` for the storage system.
-(The example below uses FlashSystem A9000R as an example but the same can be used for FlashSystem 9100).
+(The example below uses FlashSystem A9000R as an example but the same can be used for FlashSystem A9000 and FlashSystem 9100.)
 - Create storage class `gold`.
 - Create PVC `demo-pvc`from the storage class `gold` and show some details on the created PVC and PV.
 - Create StatefulSet application `demo-statefulset` and observe the mountpoint \ multipath device that was created by the driver.
-- Write some data inside the `demo-statefull`, delete the `demo-statefull` and then create it again, to validate that the data remains.
+- Write some data inside the 'demo-stateful', delete the 'demo-stateful' and then create it again, to validate that the data remains.

 Create secret and storage class: